jsmrtn/craftagram/README.md

 Grab Instagram content through the Instagram API with Instagram Login.

+> :warning: Upgrading from 3.0.0? :warning:
+> Meta removed the Basic Display API on 4th December 2024.
+You will need to create a brand new app per the steps below, rather than repurposing your existing app.

 ## Requirements

 This plugin requires Craft CMS 4.0.0 or later.